The Return of the Sassenach…

 As the rest of the world tuned in almost 2 months before, avoiding spoilers was like a movie star avoiding a tongue in cheek insult from Ricky Gervais at the Golden Globes, almost impossible.
 But we were not transported to the boat with the lovebirds, but back to the ruddy standing stones with Claire minus Jamie.
 In Scotland..
 WTF? said the whole of Finland, in Finnish (apart from the expats).

-So the reunited couple stay at the vicarage where she tells all to the kindly non judgemental housekeeper, as she reads up every history book she can find to find more on Culloden (is this a reason for her return?).
-In which case Marty should have returned for a sports almanac before Biff did in Back to the Future Part II (1989), Luckily the vicar has the best History book collection North of the Border.
+So the reunited couple stays at the vicarage where she tells all to the kindly non-judgemental housekeeper, as she reads up every history book she can find to find more on Culloden (is this a reason for her return?).
+In which case Marty should have returned for a sports almanack before Biff did in Back to the Future Part II (1989), Luckily the vicar has the best History book collection North of the Border.

 Then it’s Frank’s turn for her time travelling tale, and as she tells him everything, wee sweet Frank with his wee happy face accepts it all over a bottle of Scotch.
 He is so understanding he lets her wear the wedding ring Jamie gave her, in another WTF moment.
 Why do these men accept this time travel line?
 It is surprising as Jamie did without question in the first series.

 Luckily now, Outlander seems to have cut down on the “I explained everything…” montages of the first series so it is daylight and Frank yawning, signalling she’s told all but still on the whisky.
 Which was a shame as half expected a scene with him apologising Hugh Grant style for all the crap his relative put poor Claire (and Jamie through).

 He is also asked have to not say the word flogged as it brings back memories of Jamie.
 Then she tells him she is pregnant with Jamie’s child, after he mentally does the Maths he’s understandably angry.
 He shakes his fist and smashes up the comedy vicars shed.